 SnapEDA is an electronics design data company.
 Our current product is an online CAD library that provides PCB footprints and schematic symbols for millions of electronic components.
 Our goal is to provide comprehensive coverage for all electronic components, along with full interoperability with EDA tools and transparency into quality.
-Our technology exports to seven major design tools, including Cadence OrCAD/Allegro, Altium, Mentor PADS, Eagle, KiCad, & Pulsonix.
+Our technology exports to all major design tools, including Cadence OrCAD/Allegro, Altium, Mentor PADS, Eagle, KiCad, PCB123, & Pulsonix.

 Going forward, SnapEDA plans to expand to other forms of design data.
 The same philosophy that we apply to our symbols & footprints will apply to these forms of data: interoperability with EDA tools and transparency into quality.